richardhaslam/frackit/appl/example2/README.md

 auto constraintsOnBoundary = constraintsOnSelf;
 ```

 to create a new constraints object.
+We create this copy here to improve readability
+of the code when evaluating the constraints.
 Within the loop in which the entities are created,
 these constraints are enforced:

 ```cpp